Dev97633/Debloater-next/README.md

 ## Features

-- Real-time search by app name or package
 - Uninstall or disable apps with confirmation dialog
 - No root required — uses Shizuku for privileged operations
+- Easy to restore uninstalled and Disable apps
+- easy to find current app status

 ## ⚠️ Important Warning